An Antigua all inclusive is all about comfort and the little pleasures in life.

 The majority of people in Antigua are of African descent (around 95%); and around 80% are Christians, one thing which is reflected in the many colorful (and some really antique) churches scattered around the island.
-One of the nicest things to do in Antigua is visiting the churches, though it’s not always easy to find them open.
+I recommend visiting the churches, though it’s not always easy to find them open.

 Languages in Antigua

 The official language of Antigua is English– though one of the first things I noticed after arriving is that among themselves locals speak Antiguan Creole.
 Around 10% of Antiguans also speak Spanish.
-As everyone speaks English, getting to talk to the locals is very easy, and in fact it’s one of the nicest things to do in Antigua.
+As everyone speaks English, getting to talk to the locals is very easy, and in fact it’s one of the nicest things to do.

 When to visit Antigua

 Antigua gets two seasons: dry and wet.
 Needless to say, it rains a lot in the wet season, and I would advise against booking your holidays between August and October, when there’s a higher risk of hurricane.
 December to April mark the dry season, and are thus high season.
 July and August are great months to visit for cultural events (it’s when the carnival takes place).
 I visited in May, for sailing week, and the weather was pleasant, mostly sunny, with the occasional short and strong showers.

 Antigua holidays are easy to organize as the country airport is served by many international airlines, such as American Airlines, United Airlines, Air Canada, Delta, British Airways and Virgin Atlantic.
 There’s direct flights to many cities in the US, to London Gatwick and even to Milan Malpensa in Italy.

 Once on the island, most people get a shuttle to their resort and join a guided tour to explore a bit.
-Yet, one of the nicest things to do in Antigua is driving around aimlessly is a lot of fun: that’s how I stumbled upon forts such as Fort Barrington or Fort Berkeley; and why I recommend renting a car.
+Yet, driving around aimlessly is a lot of fun: that’s how I stumbled upon forts such as Fort Barrington or Fort Berkeley; and why I recommend renting a car.